matthewjohnston4/TwitchListOverlay/README.md

 ## Preprocessing after making code changes

-After you've made changes to any `src/*` files, you'll need to re-preprocess them into compatible JavaScript using Babel.
+After you've made changes to any `src/*` files, you'll need to re-preprocess them into compatible browser JavaScript using Webpack and Babel.
 It's pretty simple, if you have Node (v12.13.0 was used to create this) and NPM (v6.13.4) installed:

 1. Run `npm i` from the project root.
+This will install a whole bunch of development pre-requisites, including Webpack, Babel, and some other plugins for those.
+You shouldn't need to configure anything, however.
 2. Run `npm run build`.
+This will run the TypeScript typechecker and an ESLint linter.

 You can also use `npm run watch` which will launch an auto-watcher which will look for changes in `src/` and process them into `bin/` where `twitchOverlays.htm` expects them to be.